irritas/starcrossed/README.md

 # StarCrossed

 This webapp allows users to browse to the website and view the different horoscopes and their decriptions whether the user is signed/loggin in or not.
-Once the user is signed in they are able to view other users and their profiles.
+Once the user is signed in they are able to view other users and their profiles and have the option to add them to their chats.
+It allows users to customize their own profiles but not others.